To get started, click one of the entity types in the sidebar on any investigation page, or select "Add a new entity type".

-You will see a table containing all of the entities that have been created within that Personal Dataset, one entity per row.
+You will see a table containing all of the entities of that type that have been created within that investigation, one entity per row.
 Properties for each entity are displayed in the corresponding columns.

 The table shows only entities of a single type at a time.
 Use the tabs on the left side to toggle between viewing different types and the "Add new entity type" button to add additional types.

 To create a new entity in the Entity Table, either click the "Add new" button at the top of the table...

 ... or simply start typing in once of the cells of the bottom row of the table.

 Then click "Enter" to submit the value for the property cell in which you have typed.
 A new entity will automatically be created with the property value you have entered.